 2 tsp rose petals

 Preheat oven to 160ºC / 320ºF.
-If using a bundt tin, grease it thoroughly with butter and sprinkle icing sugar over all surfaces, shaking the tin to get it into every crevice and then tapping it upside down to remove the excess.
-Alternatively, grease and line a 22cm springform tin with baking paper.
+If using a bundt tin, grease it thoroughly with butter and sprinkle icing sugar over all surfaces, shaking the tin to ensure it coats every crevice, then tapping it upside down to remove excess sugar.
+Alternatively, grease the sides of a 22cm springform tin and line the base with a circle of baking paper.

-Combine the flour, sugar and cardamom in a large bowl and mix well using a whisk.
+Combine the flour, sugar, cardamom and salt (if using) in a large bowl and mix well with a whisk.

-In another bowl, combine the wet ingredients by whisking together the oil (or butter), eggs, vanilla, orange zest, orange juice, yoghurt and orange blossom water.
+In medium bowl, whisk together the oil (or butter), eggs, vanilla, orange zest, orange juice, yoghurt and orange blossom water.

 Make a well in the centre of the dry ingredients, pour in the wet and fold together gently using a large spoon or spatula.
 Mix until just combined – do not overmix.
 Pour the batter into the prepared tin and bake for 50-60 minutes, or until a skewer or toothpick inserted in the centre comes out clean.
 Leave in the tin to cool for 15 minutes before turning out onto a serving platter.
-Dust the top with icing sugar or, when completely cool, top with cream cheese icing (instructions below).
+Dust the top with icing sugar, or, wait until the cake is completely cool then top with cream cheese icing (instructions below).